jerin-mx/Twitter-Search-Application/README.md

 # Twitter Search Application

-This is a Python application that allows users to search for tweets on the Twitter database based on a specific query.
-The application uses the database to retrieve the tweets and provides a user-friendly interface for searching and filtering the results.
+The Twitter Search application aims to design and develop a search engine that retrieves relevant tweets or users based on user queries.
+It processes large amounts of Twitter data to extract information and has a search interface that allows users to easily query the data.
+The primary goal of the application is to be robust and user-friendly.The scope of the project includes designing and implementing a data model to store user and tweet information, optimizing data storage and retrieval using appropriate datastores, and designing a search interface to allow users to search for tweets based on keywords, hashtags, or usernames.
+The project also involves optimizing the search process for speed and efficiency and implementing caching mechanisms to improve performance.Overall, this project aims to provide a powerful tool for searching and analyzing Twitter data, which can be useful for a variety of applications, including social media marketing, sentiment analysis, and research.

+Steps to run the search application:

   1. Import necessary libraries and set up MySQL and MongoDB
   2. Run the twitter dataset processing file
   3. Run the search app with correct authentication to the datastores.

 Contribution: